washington State Forest legacy program

 Tip: To see the property boundaries and facts about each site, click on an icon, select "zoom to" on the pop-up-box, and then click the parcel.
 If you are looking for a specific property you can select it from the bookmarks tab on the tool bar.

-Applications for projects to be funded in federal fiscal year 2016 (beginning October 2015) will be accepted between June 2 and August 4, 2014.
+Applications for projects to be funded in federal fiscal year 2017 (beginning October 2016) will be accepted through August 17, 2015.
 The application and scoring guidance are listed under the Files section to the right.

 program Goals and Criteria

 The Forest Legacy Program guidelines direct states to determine how and where the program should be applied.
 DNR prepared its first Assessment of Need in 1993 and updated it in 2004 to cover more areas around the state.
 In 2010 DNR published its Statewide Forest Resources Assessment and Strategy, which affirms the 2004 Legacy Program goals and places the program in context with other tools and strategies available for dealing with forest resource issues in Washington.

 The program map link below will take you to a series of maps by county that show the highest priority areas for conservation, as identified in the Assessment of Need.
 (A PDF version of the statewide map is available from the File list to the right).

 In accordance with Federal law and U.S. Department of Agriculture policy, DNR does not discriminate on the basis of race, color, national origin, sex, age or disability.
 However, should a person wish to file a discrimination complaint, please write to:

 Office of Civil Rights